 There are tremendous reasons why you should have a website for your podcast, but I will point out a few of the most important things you should think about:

-Not everybody is using a podcast streaming app, so why not make it easy for them.
-I thought that many of my listeners are listening through iTunes or Spotify but my website was in top of the places where people listened to my podcast.
+- Not everybody is using a podcast streaming app, so why not make it easy for them.
+I thought that many of my listeners are listening through Apple Podcast or Spotify but my website was in top of the places where people listened to my podcast.

 3. Create Your Own Press Kit